sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>keepassxc</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Cross-platform password manager
+Short desc    : Cross-platform password manager
 URL          : http://www.keepassxc.org/
-Лицензия     : Boost and BSD and CC0 and GPLv3 and LGPLv2 and LGPLv2+ and LGPLv3+ and Public Domain
+License      : Boost and BSD and CC0 and GPLv3 and LGPLv2 and LGPLv2+ and LGPLv3+ and Public Domain
-Описание     : KeePassXC is a community fork of KeePassX
+Descript     : KeePassXC is a community fork of KeePassX
              : KeePassXC is an application for people with extremely high demands on secure
              : personal data management.
              : KeePassXC saves many different information e.g. user names, passwords, urls,